Heat and routine

 Editorial skin-surface illustration showing sweat evaporation as a cooling system.

-The shower reset still matters
+The shower is the reset

 Sources